true-while/AzureFastStartForIoT/README.md

 ### Find the content for this scenario at XXXXXXX

 Build a system which uses the camera attached to your Windows 10 Core device to scan the face of a person entering a building and automatically open the door for a recognised employee.
-This scenario will leverage Windows 10 IoT, Azure for storage and Machine Learning for data processing.
+This scenario will leverage Windows 10 IoT, Azure Storage Accounts and Machine Learning with Cortana for data processing.

 This scenario is made up from two separate projects from [Hackster.io](http://www.hackster.io):-

 * [Security Camera](https://microsoft.hackster.io/en-US/windows-iot/security-camera-579b7f)
 * [Face Detection in Windows 10 IoT core with Oxford Project](https://www.hackster.io/dx-lego-china/face-detection-in-windows-10-iot-core-with-oxford-project-509a3b)

+Credits for these projects are as follows:-

+[Security Camera](https://microsoft.hackster.io/en-US/windows-iot/security-camera-579b7f) - Made by Windows IoT team ([Matt McKee](https://microsoft.hackster.io/en-US/mwmckee), [Aparajita Dutta](https://microsoft.hackster.io/en-US/apdutta), [Windows IoT](https://microsoft.hackster.io/en-US/windowsiot), [Jon Gallant](https://microsoft.hackster.io/en-US/jongallant), [Masato Sudo](https://microsoft.hackster.io/en-US/mazudo), [Shawn Foltz](https://microsoft.hackster.io/en-US/ShawnFoltz))